 But our specialist breast surgeons at Cosmetic Surgery Partners can perform inverted nipple correction surgery, often under local anaesthetic and as a day case.
 It is one of the many breast surgeries that our world renowned surgeon, Miles Berry, has vast experience in.
 From first consultation to the follow-up care, you will receive excellent advice and enjoy the very best care.

-For more information simply pick up the phone and call the team today on 0207 486 6778.
-Our trained team of experts can talk to you, send you the relevant literature and book a consultation with a breast specialist.
-If you want to find out more about this or any other breast surgery, we are here to help.
+For more information simply pick up the phone and call the team today on 020 7486 6778.
+Our award-winning team of experts can answer any questions you may have.
+Book a consultation with our specialists.
+If you want to find out more about inverted nipple correction any other breast surgery, we are here to help.
+We also recommend downloading our brochure where you can find before and after examples from previous patients we have helped with inverted nipple correction.

 Most patients return home later the same day after having surgery.
 In some rare cases we may advise the patient to stay the night over at our purpose built hospital location.
 Your surgeon will be able to advise you during your consultation.